Professor in the Practice of International Affairs and Concentration Chair

 Prof. Bibbins Sedaca serves as the Chair for the Global Politics and Security Concentration in Georgetown University’s Master of Science in Foreign Service (MSFS) program and is a Professor in the Practice of International Affairs in MSFS.

 Ms. Bibbins Sedaca has held numerous positions in the public and non-governmental sectors in the United States and Ecuador.
-She served for ten years in the United States Department of State on she has served in the US department of State for a decade, working on democracy promotion, human rights, human trafficking, religious freedom, refugees, and counterterrorism.
+She served for ten years in the United States Department of State, working on democracy promotion, human rights, human trafficking, religious freedom, refugees, and counterterrorism.
+During this time, her positions included: the Senior Advisor to the Under Secretary of State for Democracy and Global Affairs, the Senior Director for Strategic Planning and External Affairs in the Bureau of Democracy, Human Rights and Labor, and the Special Assistant to the Ambassador-At-Large for Counterterrorism.
 Following her governmental service, she opened and directed the International Republican Institute’s local governance program in Ecuador.
 She also taught at the Universidad de San Francisco de Quito (Ecuador) on democratization and conflict resolution.
 She also co-led the USFQ Model United Nations team that won several awards in April 2009.
 Prior to returning to Georgetown full-time, she served as the Director of the Washington Office of Independent Diplomat, a diplomatic advisory group.

 Ms. Bibbins Sedaca holds a Master’s degree from Georgetown University’s School of Foreign Service and a Bachelor’s degree in International Relations from The College of William and Mary, where she was a Presidential and Monroe Scholar.
 She studied at Humboldt Universitaet in Berlin, Germany, while on a Rotary International Scholarship.